soctrungkien/ZaliaBetter/README.md

+## ⚠️ Unofficial Modified Version

+This project is an unofficial modified version of the original Zalith Launcher.

+It is not affiliated with, endorsed by, or associated with the original developers.
-# ⚠️ About Regional Restrictions
+## ⚠️ About Regional Restrictions

 The original launcher applies region-based limitations that may restrict access for users depending on their location.